 Salvador Dali's body to be exhumed for paternity test

 Salvador DalA 's body to be exhumed for paternity test Is this the sort of surrealism the Spanish artist would have appreciated?
-Check out this story on USATODAY.com: https://usat.ly/2tcoITZ The body of Salvador Dali has been ordered to be exhumed by a madrid Court after a woman filed a paternity claim.
-Josh King has the story .
+Check out this story on USATODAY.com: https://usat.ly/2tcoITZ A Spanish judge on Monday ordered the remains of the famous artist to be exhumed to settle a paternity suit, despite opposition from the state-run foundation that manages the artist's estate.
+DalA , one of the fathers of the art movement known as Surrealism, died in 1989 and is buried in his museum in Figueres, where he was born, in the northeastern region of Catalonia.

 Start the conversation, or Read more at USA Today.